-Managing Flying Risk – Gliding operations
+Managing Flying Risk – Gliding sites

 Clubs have a duty of care towards members of the public as well as their own members.
 The public must be allowed to exercise rights of way.
 It may be necessary to temporarily modify the gliding operation or cease launching to ensure public safe passage.